VesaApaja/Book_Codes/PIMC/README.md

 This directory contains a few Python programs mostly for demonstrations and a Julia PIMC program.

 # Main Program
-- `PIMC_main.jl` is the main program for PIMC in the canonicals ensemble.
+- `PIMC_main.jl` is the main program for PIMC in the canonical ensemble.
  - Reads in the temperature as a command line parameter, for example\
    `julia PIMC_main.jl T=1.0`
    start a PIMC simulation at T=1 (units depend on the system, usually K)